Skip to content

 beforeNavigate

-beforeNavigate(callback) registers a hook that runs before every route change.
-Return false to cancel navigation, or return a path string to redirect:
+beforeNavigate(callback) registers a hook that runs before every navigation.
+Return false to cancel, or return a path string to redirect:

 tova